Ar-Kareem/SAT_puzzle_solver/README.md

 # SAT Puzzle Solver

 Solve classic logic puzzles automatically in Python.

-This repo solves many popular pencil logic puzzles like Nonograms, Sudoku, Minesweeper, and many more lesser known ones.
+The aim of this repo it to make very efficient solvers (i.e. not brute force solvers) for many popular pencil logic puzzles like Nonograms, Sudoku, Minesweeper, and many more lesser known ones.

-If you happen to have a puzzle similar to the ones below and want to solve it (or see how many potential solutions it has), then this repo is perfect for you
+If you happen to have a puzzle similar to the ones listed below and want to solve it (or see how many potential solutions a partially covered board has), then this repo is perfect for you.

+The simple use-case of this repo is if you want to solve a puzzle given the state of the board.
+But other use-cases exist such as checking if removing a clue would still result in a unique solution or would make the puzzle ambiguous and have multiple solutions.

+**Why?** There are countless python packages that can solve popular puzzles like the ones below, so a valid question to ask is **why would I want to use this package and why did you create it?**.
+That is a fair question and the answer is that there are multiple problems with most of those packages that this package solves.

+1. **Sophisticated solvers:** A lot of available online solvers are incredibly inefficient as they implement naive algorithms that brute force and backtrack through all possible solutions.
+This package solves that issue as all the solvers included here never use naive algorithms and instead use a very efficient CP-SAT solver which is a more sophisticated solver than any one person could possibly write.
+2. **Numerous puzzles:** Most of the available python solvers are only designed for a single type of puzzle and each one requires a different way to encode the input and extract the solution.
+This package solves both those issues as this package provides solvers for many puzzles all with a similar interface that encodes the input and extracts the solution in a similar way.
+3. **Esoteric puzzles:** Most packages you can find online are only designed for popular puzzles.
+This package partially solves this issue by providing solvers for many puzzles.
+I'm open to suggestions for implementing solvers for more puzzles.
+4. **All possible solutions:** The available solvers often lack uniqueness checks and simply stop at the first possible solution without verifying uniqueness or completeness.
+This package supports checking whether puzzles are uniquely solvable, ambiguous, or unsolvable for all the puzzles.

 Play the original puzzles online: https://www.chiark.greenend.org.uk/~sgtatham/puzzles

-All the solvers in this repo use the CP-SAT solver from Google OR-Tools.
+Almost all the solvers in this repo use the CP-SAT solver from Google OR-Tools.

 ---